andimoto/things/020-sup-fin-Wagon/README.md

 This is a addon for SUPs with US Box Fin System.
 With this it is possible to mount tyres on the SUP an move it easily around.

-OpenSCAD Script is also avaliable and can be changed and configured as needed.
+OpenSCAD Script is also available and can be changed and configured as needed.

 Following sizes are avaiable as STLs: